 This year has been deemed the year of voice by experts spanning a plethora of industries.
 In a short amount of time, researchers, analysts, the c-suite, and even grandparents have been exposed to the power of voice-first technology.
-As the march of voice continues, there are a number of events and conferences available to get involved with throughout the year.
+As the march of voice continues, there are a number voice first conferences available to get involved with throughout the year.

 Whether you’re a developer, a UX designer, founder of a voice-first company, or new to the voice landscape, attending a few voice-first conferences and events – in this particular year – is likely to benefit you for years to come.

-We experienced these benefits a few weeks ago in Chattanooga, Tennessee, when John and I attended The Alexa Conference hosted by Score Publishing.
+We experienced these benefits of attending voice first conferences a few weeks ago in Chattanooga, Tennessee, when John and I attended The Alexa Conference hosted by Score Publishing.
 The audience varied from independent skill builders, voice app agencies like VoiceXP and RAIN , to a more technical presence with speakers from SoundHound, Skuid, and us.
 A few noteworthy topics covered were how Alexa will impact the classroom, interactive storytelling, and the role of voice in healthcare.

 We also had the opportunity to get a glimpse into what to expect with the rise of voice overseas, from a presentation by a German-based firm 169 Labs.
 And industry leader Brian Roemmele, from Multiplex, and Witlingo CEO, Ahmed Bouzid, provided thought-provoking commentary on the future of voice along with behavioral and psychological considerations.